-Cases of domestic violence tick up while shelters lose their income and scramble to get ready for the silent, second crisis of gender-based violence that research suggests will follow the coronavirus pandemic.
+Take a look back at the barriers survivors of gender-based violence faced in the stricter levels of South Africa’s coronavirus lockdown.
+Back then, shelters were losing their income and scrambling to get ready for the silent, second crisis of gender-based violence that research suggests will follow the coronavirus pandemic.

 Lee-Ann Jephtas* is pretending to be asleep, waiting.